 Do you know you can unknowingly form toxic relationships that are based on trauma?
 If that made you think about a certain person in your life, learn how you can identify the trauma bond signs and cut the cord before it’s too late.

 Do you think you can’t leave your abusive partner?
-Do you feel hopeless when you return to a relationship filled with pain?
+Do you feel hopeless when you go back to a relationship filled with pain?
 Or, do you dwell on your toxic ex and struggle to stay away?
-Then you may be caught in a carefully crafted trauma bond – but you don’t need to be Houdini to escape.

-Are you struggling to understand why it is so hard to let go of a violent or abusive relationship?
-Here are three signs that trauma bonding may be holding you back.
+Are you having a difficult time trying to understand why it is so hard to let go of a violent or abusive relationship?
+The five trauma bond signs can help you understand why.

-1. You’re in a violent or otherwise abusive relationship, and you don’t know you’d survive without him.
+1. You’re aware you’re in a violent or abusive relationship, but you don’t know if you’d survive without your dominant partner.